heroku-softtrends/dotnetmvc.sample/README.md

-# ASP.NET Core MVC Sample app for Heroku using .Net Core Buildpack
+# ASP.NET Core MVC Sample app for Heroku

+This uses the .Net Core Buildpack provided by Softtends<br><br>

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.